 Tom Mom is professor of strategic growth and implementation at RSM, and academic director of RSM’s Executive MBA programme.
-He teaches strategic management and entrepreneurship in executive education, PhD and MBA programmes.
-Tom is also active in research and advisory projects for companies and governments in areas such as new business development, strategic growth, and strategy implementation.
-His research has appeared in leading academic journals, as well as in managerial journals such as MIT Sloan Management Review and California Management Review.
-Read more
+His expertise is at the crossroads of strategic management and entrepreneurship, and includes strategic renewal, strategy execution, scale-ups, and ambidexterity.
+In addition to research, he teaches strategic management and entrepreneurship in RSM’s executive education, PhD and MBA programmes, and carries out advisory projects on strategic renewal for companies and governments plus new business development, strategic growth, scaling-up, and strategy implementation.
+His research has appeared in leading academic journals and managerial journals.

 Dr René Olie